aravind-14-dev/NeurfoFlow_Take-Home_Project/README.md

 ## 3. What are 2-3 additional pieces of information that would be important to collect?

 -	The specifics of the overall score is important to know the person's specific suffering.
-For example, "Worry", "nervous".
+For example, "Worry", "Nervous".
 -	Additional questions on avoidance behaviour to understand the impact of the problem.
 For instance, if they are missing   work, avoiding chores at home.
--	Age, profession, marital status to aid in analysing the root cause of the problem.
+-	Age, Profession, Marital status to aid in analysing the root cause of the problem.
 -	If they had been diagnosed with GAD or not